Ways to manage chronic pain

 But try to avoid overdoing it on good days and paying for this by having more bad days.

-It's important to try to stay in work even though you're in pain.
+It's important to try to stay in work even if you're in pain.
 Research shows that people become less active and more depressed when they don't work.

-Being at work will distract you from the pain, and in most cases, won't make your pain worse.
+Being at work may distract you from the pain and might not make it worse.

-Talk to your supervisor or boss about the parts of your job that may be difficult to begin with, but stress that you want to be at work if that's the case.
+Talk to your supervisor or boss if parts of your job are difficult to begin with, but stress that you want to be at work if that's the case.

 If you have been off work for 4 to 6 weeks, plan with your doctor, therapist or employer how and when you can return.

 You could go back to work gradually.
 For instance, you might start with 1 day a week and gradually increase the time you spend at work.

 You could also agree changes to your job or pattern of work if it helps – a health and safety rep or occupational health department may be useful here.

 Pain experts often recommend a short course of physical therapy.